LiskArchive/lips/proposals/lip-nazar-architecture.md

 **How will debugging work with this architecture?**

 Nothing will change in regard to debugging.
-User will start the whole ecosystem of modules with one command and you will see consolidated logs on a console.
+User will start the whole ecosystem of modules with one command and will see consolidated logs on a console.

 For debugging IPC channels, we could add extensive logging to log any activity on the controller, so we can deeply track inter-process communication.
 For interactive debugging, all native Node.js debugging features are intended to work with this architecture.

 **Using modules in other products?**

 Any module we would create is designed to be used in Lisk Core.
-As every module is dependent on Lisk Controller to be available, hence it is not an intended use case to run Lisk Core modules as part of other products like Lisk Commander.
+As every module is dependent on Lisk Controller to be available, it is not an intended use case to run Lisk Core modules as part of other products like Lisk Commander.

 As each module will have a well defined set of events, actions and protocol to communicate.
-So if used properly, modules functionality can be in other Node.js projects or sidechains.
+So if used properly, a modules's functionality can be used in other Node.js projects or sidechains.

 **Which tool will we use for IPC communication?**

-We are not finalizing any tool at the moment to implement IPC channel concept.
+We are not finalizing any tool at the moment to implement the IPC channel concept.
 Probable and available options are Custom Node implementation, PM2 implementation or to look for any other tool for this purpose.
 We will probably experiment with all options to choose the best one for our architecture.

 **What is the database component?**

 The database component will be used to perform any kind of RDBMS activity.
 We call it component because it will be initialized and stay available on the controller layer to be utilized by any other module (the way we are doing right now).

 Modules, which are spawned as child processes, create an instance of this component on their own.
-For creating a new instance, a module can either pass custom configuration or ask the controller to share only the configuration for the database (json object).
-So the respective module can use the same configuration, override or pass custom configuration.
-In the end, module will have its own instance of the database component.
+For creating a new instance, a module can either pass a custom configuration or ask the controller to share only the configuration for the database (json object).
+So the respective module can use the same configuration, override or pass a custom configuration.
+In the end, each module will have its own instance of the database component.

 **How to refactor the current code base?**

 The above architecture requires a considerable code changes.
-A viable plan is defined as a milestone can be looked at https://github.com/LiskHQ/lisk-modular/issues/12
+A viable plan is defined as a milestone and can be found at https://github.com/LiskHQ/lisk-modular/issues/12